Chris971991/NFT-Preview-Card/README.md

 - The use of transitions and display property choices.
 - Using multiple containers to make easier control of the desired look.
 - Responsive design workflow.
-- Using the object element instead of the img to display SVG files.
 - Hovering over an image and changing its appearance.
 - The BEM naming convention